 3rd gen Kia Sorento

-The 3rd gen Kia Sorento is another locally assembled vehicle in Pakistan which was introduced here after being replaced by the newer 4th generation model.
+The 3rd gen Kia Sorento is another locally assembled vehicle in Pakistan that was introduced here after being replaced by the newer 4th generation model.
 Reportedly, Kia is working on a mid-life facelift for the current generation model already.

 6th gen Hyundai Elantra